The MPhil and MRes degree may be examined by thesis only or by a combination of thesis, exams, coursework, projects, reports, seminars and essays.

-This dissertation is submitted for the degree of Master of Philosophy."
+This dissertation is submitted for the degree of Master of Philosophy.

-- Declaration in Preface stating "This dissertation is the result of my own work and includes nothing which is the outcome of work done in collaboration except where specifically indicated in the text".
+- a declaration page in the Preface stating: This dissertation is the result of my own work and includes nothing which is the outcome of work done in collaboration except where specifically indicated in the text.

 - Where appropriate, a Statement of Length stating that the thesis does not exceed the word limit for the respective Degree Committee.